 - Sprouted foods – sprouting is a stage of life in a plant where the seed is preparing to build a healthy plant.
 To do so, it changes the nutritional content, for the better.
 (A good scientific article on the beneficial changes due to sprouting).

 - Living foods – Young freshly harvested vegetables and microgreens are an important addition to maximize nutrition for your birds.
 Many birds will readily accept greens and tender young vegetables.
-Because of the generosity of our wonderful supporters at Double B Farm our birds feast on fresh produce throughout the season and beyond (as we dehydrate much of what we receive.
-Check out their Facebook page !
+Because of the generosity of our wonderful supporters at Double B Farm our birds feasted for many years on fresh produce throughout the season and beyond (as we dehydrate much of what we receive).
+Check out their Facebook page!